muzimzolo/Restful-DynamoDB-Microservice/README.md

 -  Install the DynamoDB util package.
 This package provides utilities to be used with @aws-sdk/client-dynamodb.
 Install this package by running 'npm install @aws-sdk/util-dynamodb'

+- Create a DynamoDB client class.
+This class uses SDK to create any dynamic DB client object to interact with DynamoDB API and specifying the region information

 - Best practice: store the primary key and DynamoDB table name in environment variables

 - The lambda code can be found in the develop branch